-D3 Technologies
+DThree Technologies

-D3 Isn’t for Every Growing Business — by Design
+DThree Isn’t for Every Growing Business - by Design

-D3 is built for a specific kind of organization, at a specific stage of growth.
+DThree is built for a specific kind of organization, at a specific stage of growth.

-This page exists to help you decide — quickly and honestly — whether that’s you.
+This page exists to help you decide, quickly and honestly, whether that’s you.

 The Kind of Teams We Work Best With

-D3 works best with organizations that share a few characteristics:
+DThree works best with organizations that share a few characteristics:

 • Growth has introduced complexity, not just volume

-• Technology functions, but doesn’t create leverage
+• Technology works, but doesn’t create real leverage

 • Leadership prefers clarity before committing time or capital